Jacquez Green

-D'Tanyian Jacquez "Quezi" Green (born January 15, 1976) is an American former college and professional football player who was a wide receiver and punt returner in the National Football League (NFL) for five seasons during the 1990s and early 2000s.
-Green played college football for the University of Florida, and earned All-American honors.
-He was a second-round pick in the 1998 NFL Draft, and played professionally for the Tampa Bay Buccaneers, the Washington Redskins and the Detroit Lions of the NFL.
+D'Tanyian Jacquez "Quezi" Green (born January 15, 1976) is an American former professional football player who was a wide receiver and punt returner in the National Football League (NFL) for five seasons during the 1990s and early 2000s.
+Green played college football for the Florida Gators, earning consensus All-American honors in 1997.
+He was a second-round pick in the 1998 NFL draft, and played professionally for the Tampa Bay Buccaneers, the Washington Redskins and the Detroit Lions of the NFL.

 Early years

 Green was born in Fort Valley, Georgia in 1976.
 He attended Peach County High School in Fort Valley, and was a member of the Peach County Trojans high school football, basketball, and track and field teams.
 Green received all-state honors in football and basketball as a senior, and was also selected to play in the annual Georgia vs. Florida High School All-Star football game.
 Green played quarterback throughout high school, except for his junior season when the Peach County Trojans lost in the state title game; that season he played wide receiver and running back.
 He was also a member of the Peach County Trojans' state championship 4x100-meter relay team as a junior.